Spider-Man 2 (soundtrack)

-Music from and Inspired by Spider-Man 2 is the soundtrack album for the 2004 film Spider-Man 2.
+Spider-Man 2: Music from and Inspired by is the soundtrack album for the 2004 film Spider-Man 2, released on June 22, 2004.
 As a whole, the album reached the top 10 of the U.S. album charts and the top 40 of the Australian album charts.
 "Vindicated" by Dashboard Confessional reached the top of a world composite soundtrack chart in June 2004 and the top 20 of a composite world and U.S. modern rock chart.
 "We Are" by Ana Johnsson was a major success in Europe, charting in almost every European country.
 "Ordinary" by Train was on the U.S. adult top 40 singles charts.
 "I Am" by Killing Heidi was added to the Australian version of the soundtrack and released as a single in the country.
 It debuted and peaked at number 16 on the country's ARIA Charts on July 19, 2004.

 Track listing

 The track listing for the U.S. version of the soundtrack is: